sunkarapk/c3/client/README.md

-# CampusCloud - client
+# CampusComputeCloud - client

-This is the code which is downloaded by every student who wants to volunteer computation power.
+This is the code which is downloaded by every student who wants to volunteer computation power or compute something.